nxthdr/peerlab-gateway/README.md

-# Peerlab Gateway
+# PeerLab Gateway

-A Rust-based gateway service for managing IPv6 prefix leases and ASN assignments for the Peerlab project.
+A Rust-based gateway service for managing IPv6 prefix leases and ASN assignments for the PeerLab project.
 This service allows authenticated users to request ASN assignments and time-limited IPv6 /48 prefix leases, and provides endpoints for downstream services to query user-to-prefix mappings.

 ## Features